Although nothing is ever 100% secure, you can avoid threats with minimal effort.

 10 Easy Ways to Secure your Windows Server

-Here’s a quick overview listing some easy ways to lock down Windows Server, and keep the hackers and malware away.
+Here’s a quick overview listing some easy ways to lock down Windows Server security, and keep the hackers and malware away.

 1. Install only required OS components